Cygnus Departs Station Ending Cargo Mission

-Category: Space Hits: 6The Northrop Grumman Cygnus space freighter is in the grip of the Canadarm2 robotic arm moments before its release above the South Pacific Ocean.
+Category: Space Hits: 8The Northrop Grumman Cygnus space freighter is in the grip of the Canadarm2 robotic arm moments before its release above the South Pacific Ocean.
 Credit: NASA TV

 At 11:01 a.m.
 EST, flight controllers on the ground sent commands to release the Northrop Grumman Cygnus spacecraft from the Canadarm2 robotic arm after earlier detaching Cygnus from the Earth-facing port of the Unity module.
 At the time of release, the station was flying about 260 miles over the South Pacific Ocean.